Double Dragon Neon

 Double Dragon Neon is a 2012 beat 'em up video game in the Double Dragon series.
 It was developed by WayForward Technologies under license from Million, which owned the rights to the franchise at the time.
 Series creator Yoshihisa Kishimoto was consulted during the game's development, and described Neon as "a very western adaptation" with certain mechanics taken from the previous games, and a "mood and feel" that reminded him of the original arcade game.
-The game has been described as a parody.

-It was published by Majesco Entertainment internationally and by Arc System Works in Japan.
+It was published by Majesco internationally and by Arc System Works in Japan.
 The game was the first original Double Dragon title since the closure of Technōs Japan in 1996, and the only original title during the Million era.
 Arc Systems bought out the rights to the whole franchise from Million in 2015 for their own revival.

 Gameplay

 As with previous installments of the series, the player takes control of martial artists Billy Lee (Player 1) and Jimmy Lee (Player 2) in their fight to rescue Marian from the Shadow Warriors gang, this time led by the super-lich Skullmageddon.
 The journey starts on the city streets and progresses through an outer-space dojo, Asian countryside, a genetics lab, and a graveyard before concluding at Skullmageddon's palace.

 In addition to the standard punch, kick, and jump buttons and a designated run button, the player now has an evade button for dodging attacks.
 If the player times their evasion right so as to perfectly dodge an enemy attack, they will "Gleam" by briefly glowing red, during which time their attacks will be more powerful.
 The player can collect life-replenishing sodas, money to buy items from shops, and special mixtapes that can be equipped from a pause menu.
 Two different tapes can be equipped at once: one to grant the brothers a powerful attack that consumes a separate energy meter, and one to alter their statistics and grant special effects (such as making it easier to stun enemies or healing HP with every connecting blow).
 By collecting multiple copies of a tape, its effect gradually increases until it reaches a maximum capacity.
 Each tape's maximum capacity can be increased further by visiting a "Tapesmith" and paying him Mythril, which is obtained from defeated bosses.

 In a two-player game, both Billy and Jimmy can utilize a special "high-five" technique to split and share their life meters to an equal amount, "psych" the other one out to harm them or make them fall over, or to instantly trigger a Gleam effect.
 If one player is defeated in battle, the other player has a limited time to revive him before a life is deducted (unless both players are defeated together).
 When one player is completely out of lives, he can steal one from the other player if he has at least two left.